 An updated Master Plan for Drummer Boy Park was approved by Town Meeting in Fall 2021.
 In Fall 2022, Town Meeting voted to remand the Plan back to committee for further study rather than move forward with its implementation, due in large part to concerns over a potential elevated boardwalk to Wing Island referred to in that plan's appendix.
 The Select Board approved the charge for the new Drummer Boy Park Advisory Committee in March 2023.
-Member selection for that Committee is expected to conclude in June 2023.
+Members have been selected and the Committee has been empaneled.
 It's anticipated that this newly reconstituted committee will report to Town Meeting in Spring 2024.
 Town Meeting also approved funds to improve accessibility at the Freemans Way fields.
 As noted elsewhere in the LCP, the Bay and Pond Properties represent a significant opportunity for active recreation facilities, and the Recreation Department is making use of existing fields and facilities for interim programming.